JONBUB-SUK/UDACITY-SELF-DRIVING-CAR-NANODEGREE_project3.-traffic-sign-classifier/README_for_portfolio.md

 # SELF DRIVING CAR NANODEGREE
 # Project3.
 Traffic Sign Classifier

-[//]: # (Image References)

-[image1-1]: ./images/2-train-dataset-graph.png "HISTOGRAM OF TRAIN DATA"
-[image1-2]: ./images/3-test-dataset-graph.png "HISTOGRAM OF TEST DATA"
-[image1-3]: ./images/4-valid-dataset-graph.png "HISTOGRAM OF VALID DATA"

-[image2]: ./images/결과.png "RESULT OF PREDICTION"

-[image3-1]: ./images/resized_traffic_sign_1.png "download image1"
-[image3-2]: ./images/resized_traffic_sign_2.png "download image2"
-[image3-3]: ./images/resized_traffic_sign_3.png "download image3"
-[image3-4]: ./images/resized_traffic_sign_4.png "download image4"
-[image3-5]: ./images/resized_traffic_sign_5.png "download image5"

 ## 1. Abstraction

-This project object is making traffic sign classifier by using tensorflow and accuracy of validation set have to upper than 93%
+The purpose of this project is to making traffic sign classifier by using tensorflow

+And rubric point is the accuracy of validation set have to upper than 93%

-Traffic sign data set is given by 'German Traffic Sign Dataset'
+Data set is given by 'German Traffic Sign Dataset'

 The dataset is already devided into 3 parts